singledigit/devops-bootcamp/configuration/cli.md

+# Configuring the AWS CLI Credentials
-### Configuring Your AWS CLI to work with your acc
+Configuring your CLI credentials allows you to interact with AWS resources based upon the permissions provided by your admin to your user.

+## Requirements
+1.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzUwOTA5MTRdfQ==
+eyJoaXN0b3J5IjpbLTE2NTQzMTU2MTJdfQ==
 -->